suuniqo/mc-daemon/README.md

 # POLLING_INTV=60                     # How often the monitor checks if the server is empty or has crashed (seconds)
 ```

+> [!NOTE]
+> It's strongly recommended to configure `IDLE_TIMEOUT` unless you have specific reasons not to.
+Without this setting, your server will continue running indefinitely even when empty, wasting significant system resources.

 3. Set the correct file permissions:

     - On Linux and macOS: